Wahi Harnesses the Power of Slack and AI to Transform Homebuying

 This is where Wahi comes in.
 Wahi, a digital real estate company serving Canada, offers an end-to-end platform that gives homebuyers control and choice when it comes to buying and selling homes.
-Wahi is focused on bringing transparency to the journey and therefore empowers consumers with the knowledge -- and confidence -- they need to make the best, most informed decisions.
-Its suite of tools includes real-time property alerts, neighbourhood data, market trends, and pricing insights, including historical sold data.
+Wahi is focused on bringing transparency to the journey and therefore empowers consumers with the knowledge — and confidence — they need to make the best, most informed decisions.
+Its suite of tools includes real-time property alerts, neighborhood data, market trends, and pricing insights, including historical sold data.

 To move quickly with a lean workforce of 60, Wahi uses Slack to amplify collaboration and facilitate communication in the central, conversational work operating system.
 Wahi built a custom, AI-powered bot named Jean-Michel that complements real-life agents, taking action right from Slack to keep clients informed in real time and drive sales.
-‘Once you get everyone in Slack, it makes everyone’s lives so much easier,’ said AI-powered Rishi Vaswani, Wahi's Head of Product Delivery.
-'For the real estate industry, which has never used these kinds of tools before, Slack is a game changer.
-When people can interact quickly without needing to call or email, it saves time and helps us stay efficient.'
+“Once you get everyone in Slack, it makes everyone’s lives so much easier,” said Rishi Vaswani, Wahi’s Head of Product Delivery.
+“For the real estate industry, which has never used these kinds of tools before, Slack is a game changer.
+When people can interact quickly without needing to call or email, it saves time and helps us stay efficient.”

 Anytime we need to focus, we start a Slack channel, message, or huddle to find the solution, eliminating the need for meetings and saving us so much time.